Chapter 17 - A Friendship Story

 I visited the Philippines one month after Duterte’s win.
 When I met Joey in Davao, he asked me what was I planning to do in Davao.
 I had nothing planned, so I just told him jestingly that I want to see President Duterte in person just to congratulate him.
 But he answered me seriously that it could be done.
 Now, I would like to emphasize here that it was not easy to see the president-elect in those days because hundreds of people were wanting to see him or asking him some favors.
 His residence and the usual places where he went to were always filled with people waiting for an opportunity.
 My brother told me that he knew a place where we could meet him easily.
 So, together with some family and few friends, we went to Hotel Elena for an early dinner.
 Duterte’s usual hangout was the hotel lobby on the second floor and by this time his de facto office was already filled with visitors waiting for him.
 We chose to have our dinner at the ground floor near the entrance.

 When the president-elect arrived, he saw Joey immediately and he lingered awhile bantering with us on any topic we can think of under the sun.
 He huddled with us for about twenty minutes, posing for pictures, before he went up to meet his visitors for the day.
 That’s how I met a president in person for the first time.
 When my friends saw our picture with him posted in Facebook, they thought that I am close to the president and they started making requests for favors that I may discuss with the president when we meet again next time.
 No, it’s my brother, not me.
-When my brother’s youngest daughter Cataleya was born, then Mayor Duterte stood up as her godfather.
+When my brother’s youngest daughter Cataleya was born and baptised, then Mayor Duterte stood up as her godfather.

 Comments